 A graduate from the University of Western Australia, Paul Watt completed his doctorate in Molecular Biology at Oxford University before taking up postdoctoral appointments at Harvard and Oxford.
 He was subsequently appointed Adjunct Professor at the University for Western Australia.
 He is now Director of Research Services and Innovation at the Telethon Kids Institute, where he leads the grants and commercialization office.
 Professor Watt has published 59 peer reviewed scientific papers and is primary inventor on 25 patent applications, most of which have been granted in the US and Europe and other jurisdictions.
 For the last 20 years he has focused on technology translation, having founded InfaMed Ltd to commercialise a paeditric medical device he invented.
 InfaMed/s successor Visiomed Ltd became Avita Medical (ASX: AVH), on which Professor Watt served as a non-executive director.
 Professor Watt was also a non-executive director of Phylogica (ASX:PYC), a drug discovery company he founded to commercialise a novel, structure-rich class of peptide known as Phylomers.
 Phylogica has done discovery alliances with several large Pharmaceutical companies including Janssen, Medimmune/AZ, Pfizer and Roche/Genentech.
 Professor Watt has held various roles in public and private biotechnology companies over the last 18 years, including CSO, CEO and non-executive director, in which role he currently contributes to Biotech and Medtech companies.

-Director of Research and Innovation, Edith Cowan University
+Dean of Research, Edith Cowan University

 PROFESSOR TIM COLMER BSc.
 Agric.
 1A Hons (1990), UWA; PhD in Plant Biology (1994), UC Davis